rahulbijoor/rahulbijoor/README.md

 ### Hi there, I am Rahul 👋
 I am open to work on fascinating AI projects.
-I have been working in Data Science domain for a while now, but would love to collaborate on anything relating to ML.
+I have been working in Software Engineer domain for a while now, but would love to collaborate on anything relating to ML.

 ### 🦸‍ About me
 - Completed Bachelor of Engineering in Information Science at PES Institute of Technology.